adults experience mental illness in a given year.

 - Identification Card / Document containing photo (Driver’s License or Photo ID)

 - Verification of Lawful Presence in the United States.
 Please click links below for the forms needed to verify lawful presence.

-The first step to accessing care at View Point Health is to visit one of our four centers for an assessment.
-Our certified clinicians will work with you to determine what your specific needs are, and then will provide a treatment plan best suited to those needs.
-We offer many programs at our various facilities that might be available to you depending on your assessment.
+The first step to accessing care at View Point Health is to visit one of our five centers for an assessment.
+Our licensed clinicians will work with you to determine what your specific needs are, and then will provide a treatment plan best suited to those needs.
+We offer many programs at our various locations that might be available to you depending on your assessment.